hannotify/hanno.codes/_drafts/java-21-release-day.md

 #### What's Different From Java 20?

-Apart from some minor editorial changes, the main change since the second preview is to remove support for record patterns appearing in the header of an enhanced for statement.
-This feature may be re-proposed in a future JEP.
+Apart from some minor editorial changes, the main change since the second preview is the removal of support for record patterns appearing in the header of an enhanced for statement.
+Java 20 [introduced the feature](https://hanno.codes/2023/03/21/java-20-release-day-heres-whats-new/#enhanced-for-statements), but it was dropped in Java 21 because the feature "may need a significant redesign, to better align with other features under consideration" (see [this OpenJDK ticket](https://bugs.openjdk.org/browse/JDK-8304401) for more information).
+This may seem strange, but that is the way it can be with preview features: they are fully specified and implemented, and yet impermanent until the feature has been fully delivered.
+Not to worry though, JEP 440 also hints that support for record patterns in enhanced for statements may be re-proposed in a future JEP, presumably when able to be better aligned with other features under consideration.

-TODO: why?

 #### More Information